 Out of these places, our toddler has only been to San Francisco and Paris.
 It’s been fun to show him photos of our family touring around and seeing the same sights as in the book.

-The San Francisco book focuses on numbers, which is perfect for my toddler who enjoys counting things.
+The San Francisco book focuses on numbers, which is perfect for my toddler, who enjoys counting things.

-My personal favorite is Paris (and it’s theme of shapes) because I spent my 18th birthday in Paris on a school trip and have wonderful memories of the city.
+My personal favorite is Paris (and its theme of shapes) because I spent my 18th birthday in Paris on a school trip and have wonderful memories of the city.

-When I look at this book with my son, we talk about my experiences at the different places (Eiffel Tower, Louvre, Notre Dame, etc.) Read about what to do in Paris with Kids.
+When I look at this book with my son, we talk about my experiences at different places (Eiffel Tower, Louvre, Notre Dame, etc.) Read about what to do in Paris with Kids.

 We do the same thing with the London book.
 It’s fun to tell him about my time there and what I thought of the landmarks.
-Check out our London with kids 4 day itinerary.
+Check out our London with kids 4-day itinerary.

 And these are some of the prettiest children’s travel books we’ve seen!